nbarhamvc/scriptarchive/README.md

 # Methods of scan submission

 There are a number of methods which can be used to submit scans, dependent on environment and preference.
-Although the methods are different, the result is the same.
+Whichever delivery method is chosen, the result will be the same.

 - API wrappers - Our Java/C# wrappers can be used to submit scans from any command line/shell/bash environment, along with API querying/automation.
 [See this link for more information](https://docs.veracode.com/r/c_about_wrappers).
 Please be aware that some of the files/scripts in this repo will only work on either Linux or Windows environments.